amsszhao/Multi-d_inviscid_Saint-Venant_eqs/README.md

 ### data

-Inside the folder data, one can find boundaries.mat which contains raw datum of various stability boundaries of the 2d inviscid roll waves.
+Inside the folder data, one can find boundaries.mat which contains raw data of various stability boundaries of the 2d inviscid roll waves.